PittsCraft/pittscraft.github.io/content/posts/pragmatic-mobile-architecture.md

 is totally valid.
 I know it can be tempting to have explicit Service layers and to apply isolation rules between them, but in practice I’m convinced it’s terribly counter-productive.
 I’d say we’re stepping in the overengineering area.

 Note that an obvious golden rule is to never-ever let UI use Repositories directly.
 If you do so, you’re missing modeling.
 Also, even if it can be a local reasonable shortcut, it will make precedence and you’ll soon be back in the spaghetti hell we’re trying to escape from.

+On the opposite, sometimes it does not make sense to create some Repositories.

 I also just materialized what I wrote earlier about entities: I happily let them flow from Repositories to UI when it’s relevant.